 International Bartenders Association Definition

-According to the International Bartenders Association (IBA) and Irish Coffee is:
+According to the International Bartenders Association (IBA), an Irish Coffee Cocktail is:

 - 4 cl (2 parts) Irish whiskey (40 mL, 1.3 ounces)

 - 8 cl (4 parts) hot coffee (80 mL, 2.6 ounces)